Written By ESR News Blog Editor Thomas Ahearn (In the Spirit of the Holiday Season)

-- Appearance: Santa Claus is described by most people who encounter him as a “fat and jolly” man with a long and thick white beard who is usually dressed in a red coat with white fur collar and cuffs, red trousers with white fur cuffs, a red hat with white fur, and a black leather belt with black boots.
-He also wears spectacles and carries a heavy bag full of gifts.
+- Appearance: Santa Claus has been described as a “fat and jolly” man with a thick white beard who is usually dressed in a red coat with white fur collar and cuffs, red trousers with white fur cuffs, a red hat with white fur, and a black leather belt with black boots.
+He also carries a heavy bag full of gifts.

-- Criminal History: Santa Claus secretly enters homes late on Christmas Eve (December 24) or early on Christmas Day (December 25).
-He enters through a chimney if one is available.
-He does not steal anything but instead leaves gifts for the sleeping inhabitants under the Christmas tree.
+- Criminal History: Santa Claus secretly enters homes around the world – usually through a chimney – late on Christmas Eve (December 24) or early on Christmas Day (December 25).
+He does not steal anything but leaves gifts for the sleeping inhabitants.
 The only items he takes are milk and cookies if they are left out for him.

-- Alias Names: Santa Claus is known by several different alias names or AKAs (“Also Known As”) that include “Father Christmas,” “Kris Kringle,” “Saint Nicholas,” and “Sinterklaas.”
-He is also called “Papá Noel” where the Spanish language is spoken and “Père Noël” in France and other French-speaking areas.
-Sometimes he is simply called by his first name “Santa.”
+- Alias Names: Santa Claus is known by several alias names or AKAs (“Also Known As”) that include “Saint Nicholas,” “Sinterklaas,” “Father Christmas,” and “Kris Kringle.”
+He is also called “Père Noël” in France and “Papá Noel” where the Spanish language is spoken.
+Sometimes he just uses his first name of “Santa.”

-- Driving History: Santa Claus uses flying reindeer to pull his sleigh through the night sky to deliver gifts at Christmas.
-Santa’s reindeer include Dasher, Dancer, Prancer, Vixen, Comet, Cupid, Donner, Blitzen, and – on foggy Christmas Eves – Rudolph the Red-Nosed Reindeer.
-Children may follow Santa’s flight around the world at Christmas with the Santa Tracker.
+- Driving History: Santa Claus uses flying reindeer to pull his sleigh through the night sky to deliver gifts at Christmas (Track Santa’s flight around the world with the NORAD Santa Tracker).
+Santa’s reindeer include Dasher, Dancer, Prancer, Vixen, Comet, Cupid, Donner (or Donder), Blitzen, and – on foggy Christmas Eves – Rudolph the Red-Nosed Reindeer.

-- Eyewitness Account: Santa Claus was described in the poem “The Night Before Christmas” published in 1823.
-In the poem, a father wakes to noises outside his home on Christmas Eve and sees Saint Nicholas land his sleigh on the roof, enter the house by the chimney, leave toys for children in stockings, and say: “Happy Christmas to all, and to all a good night.”
+- Eyewitness Account: Santa Claus is described in a famous poem called “A Visit from St. Nicholas” that was published in 1823.
+In the poem, a father wakes to noises outside his home on Christmas Eve and sees St. Nick land his sleigh on the roof, enter by the chimney, leave toys for his children in stockings, and say: “Happy Christmas to all, and to all a good night.”

-© 2021 Employment Screening Resources (ESR) – A Service Offering of ClearStar – Making copies of or using any part of the ESR News Blog or ESR website for any purpose other than your own personal use is prohibited unless written authorization is first obtained from ESR.
+© 2020 Employment Screening Resources® (ESR) – Making copies of or using any part of the ESR News Blog or ESR website for any purpose other than your own personal use is prohibited unless written authorization is first obtained from ESR.